shreyanshk/boottorrent/docs/quickstart.rst

 Enable PXE on your computers.
 Please look for your computer's BIOS documentation for instructions.

 Note: Please make sure that the interface you've selected is already configured statically as DHCP protocol needs this to works properly.
+.. (atrent) in accord to IP addresses in Boottorrent.yaml

 Then, activate the Python version or virtualenv that you've used to install BootTorrent and execute this command on your computer (in the same env):
+.. (atrent) add a note about 'sudo' (that opens a different shell in another environment)

 .. code-block:: console